nloadholtes/synappio-client/Cookbooks/Onboard-user.md

         ]
     }

 Notice the 'pct_complete' field representing the current percent of completion.

-#### Viewing List Grades
+If the list is large or we currently have a large number of list members to validate in our queue, it may take some time to validate the members in your list.

+To view the progress of a validation job, construct the following request using the job's slug from the above result.

+#### Retrieve Overview Reporting

-This is an overview of an email list’s quality.
-It includes the total number of subscribers in each grade category, A+, A, B, D, and F, and an overall grade for the list.
-This report does not provide data on specific email addresses.
+Viewing a list’s quality will provide you (the ESP) with the necessary information to determine whether a list needs to be validated or not.
+Overview Reporting is an overview of an email list’s quality.
+Reporting includes the total number of subscribers in each Email Assurance Grade category: A+, A, B, D, and F, and the number of subscribers that have each Deliverability Code.
+Deliverability Codes represent the historical deliverability information on subscribers, and together determine a subscriber's Email Assurance Grade.

 After a job is complete, repeating the GET request from above will yield a response similar to: